jcgonzalezb/holbertonschool-low_level_programming/0x1E-search_algorithms/README.md

 ## Description of the files and folders inside this folder:

 - main_files: Folder with main programs to showcase sample function usage.
+- search_algos.h: Header file with all function prototypes.

 0. Function that searches for a value in an array of integers using the Linear search algorithm.